/terms/knowledge-cutoff · 5 min read · intermediate

 FAQ

-- Practically, no. You cannot control what a training run absorbs or when the next cutoff lands, and content recalled from parametric memory is paraphrased without a link anyway.
+Practically, no. You cannot control what a training run absorbs or when the next cutoff lands, and content recalled from parametric memory is paraphrased without a source link, which can build brand recognition but not citation credit.
 The citable surface is the retrieved answer, not the model weights.
-The productive move is to be retrievable and quotable for the queries that force an engine to search, rather than to chase inclusion in training data.
+The productive move is to be retrievable and quotable for the queries most likely to trigger a search, rather than to chase inclusion in training data.

 Sources & further reading